 Creative Pediatric Core Strengthening Ideas

 In the following pediatric core strengthening exercises a peanut ball (affiliate link), beanie babies, balls, and bean bags are used.
 You may be able to look around your home and find different items that you could substitute in lieu of these.
 The following ideas are just some of the exercise ideas from Pink Oatmeal.
-Pink Oatmeal has a video library full of fun and different movement and exercise ideas for it’s members.
+Be sure to see so many more gross motor activities for kids!